 Goods and Services Tax (GST) is payable on most goods imported into Australia (taxable importations).
 GST on taxable importations is payable by businesses whether they are registered for GST or not.
 However, if you are a GST-registered business and you import goods as part of your activities, you may be able to claim a GST credit for any GST you pay on those goods.

-If you will be importing taxable goods to Australia, you should add the in-built tax code named Australia - GST on Imports.
-Instructions for adding tax codes can be found in another Guide.
+If you will be importing taxable goods to Australia, you should add localizations for Australia that include the required tax codes and report transformations.
+Instructions for adding localizations can be found in another Guide.

 When you purchase goods from an overseas supplier, you will receive the GST bill from Customs.
 This bill will be completely separate from any bill or sales invoice from your supplier.
 Since it will be paid to a different entity, it must be recorded as a distinct transaction.
 When you enter the payment or purchase invoice for the goods, do not select any tax code, because you are not paying any tax to the supplier: